yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 This will start the BITG masternode setup script.

-If its the first time you are using it, you will need to install all needed dependencies – in which case type `y` and press enter.
+>NOTE: If its the first time you are using it, you will need to install all needed dependencies – in which case type `y` and press enter.
+> If you have already installed these, type `n` and press enter.

 ![](../assets/xezz1.png?raw=true)

-If you have already installed these, type `n` and press enter.

 > NOTE: Installing the dependencies can take a while.
 If you are prompted to proceed with operation type `y` and press enter.